 - Break Tasks into Steps: Manage overwhelm by tackling smaller tasks.

 - Therapy or Coaching: Behavioral therapy and coaching can help build coping mechanisms.
-For older girls, cognitive-behavioral therapy or mindfulness-based treatment can be a good choice.
+For adolescents, cognitive-behavioral therapy or mindfulness-based treatment can be a good choice.

 - Medication (if needed): Stimulants or non-stimulants may help manage symptoms.